iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 January 26 (Mon): Pass Notification

-At 6:27 the next morning, I found the official pass notification in my AWS T&C account.
-When I logged into the portal, my score was 856 points, and I was relieved to have passed.
+The next day at 6:27 AM, an official pass notification had arrived in my AWS T&C account.
+When I logged into the portal site, my score was 856 points, and I was relieved to have passed successfully.

 Reflection